buildpacks/spec/buildpack.md

 ## Artifact Format

-### Buildpack Package
+### Buildpack Blob

-Buildpacks SHOULD be packaged as gzip-compressed tarballs with extension `.tgz`.
+A buildpack blob contains one or more buildpacks.

-Buildpacks MUST:
+A buildpack blob MUST be packaged as gzip-compressed tarball.
-- Contain `/buildpack.toml` and `/bin/detect`.
+Its filename should end in `.tgz`.

-- Contain one or both of `/bin/build` and `/bin/develop`.
+A buildpack blob MUST contain a `buildpack.toml` file at its root directory.

 ## Data Format